 * Nonclassical DJs, including Gabriel Prokofiev and Laurence Osborn.

 Nick Ryan & John Matthias: Cortical Songs (2008)

 A work for string ensemble and solo violin in which the orchestra is partially controlled by the neural patterns of a tiny computer brain.
 The resultant work takes the orchestra into an ethereal sound world of lush strings juxtaposed with the skittering crackles of neural activity.
 Listen on Spotify or Bandcamp.

 Barry Guy: Mr Babbage is Coming to Dinner!
 (2015)

 This piece was inspired by Charles Babbage’s Difference Engine No2 and was commissioned by the NMC.
 The graphic score hand-drawn and partially coloured by Barry Guy is a work of art in itself.
 It calls on spontaneity and improvisation from the orchestra.

-Funded through the PRS Foundation’s The Open Fund.
+Funded through Arts Council England and PRS Foundation’s The Open Fund.